 Defective, refurbishable items can be mended but their chances of being as good as new are not guaranteed.
 These are also controllable as the defects may have been overlooked by the supplier or manufacturer, e.g. quality or manufacturing glitch, or caused due to mishandling by the retailer.
 If the defects cannot be restored, retailers have an option to sell them in the secondary market at a discounted price.
 Considering many brands and customers are choosing sustainable retailing, there are separate sites where refurbished items can be bought and sold, e.g. eBay Certified refurbished, Amazon renewed, thredUp, etc. Defective items have now become a part of regular trading and the global secondhand market is projected to double in the next 5 years, reaching $77B.

-A thorough quality check before shipping the orders can add value by reducing logistics expense, manpower cost, and the chances of losing a valuable customer due to negligence.
+A thorough quality check before shipping the orders can add value by reducing logistics expenses, manpower costs, and the chances of losing a valuable customer due to negligence.
 Such returns must be resolved by speaking to the customer and convincing them of better service in the future.

 The fouled returns happen when perfect items get returned, thus negating a good sale.